fluent/fluent-plugin-kafka/README.md

 If key name `message_key_key` exists in a message, this plugin publishes the value of message_key_key to kafka and can be read by consumers.
 Same message key will be assigned to all messages by setting `default_message_key` in config file.
 If message_key_key exists and if partition_key_key is not set explicitly, messsage_key_key will be used for partitioning.

-### Output plugin
+### Buffered output plugin

-This plugin is for fluentd v1.0 or later.
-This will be `out_kafka` plugin in the future.
+This plugin uses ruby-kafka producer for writing data.
+This plugin works with recent kafka versions.
+This plugin is for v0.12.
+If you use v1, see `kafka2`.

     <match app.**>
-      @type kafka2
+      @type kafka_buffered

+      # Brokers: you can choose either brokers or zookeeper.
+If you are not familiar with zookeeper, use brokers parameters.
       brokers             <broker1_host>:<broker1_port>,<broker2_host>:<broker2_port>,.. # Set brokers directly
+      zookeeper           <zookeeper_host>:<zookeeper_port> # Set brokers via Zookeeper zookeeper_path      <broker path in zookeeper> :default => /brokers/ids # Set path in zookeeper for kafka

       topic_key             (string) :default => 'topic'
       partition_key         (string) :default => 'partition'